quixio/quix-docs/WRITING-STYLE.md

 ## Links

 Avoid excessive interlinking (use links sparingly), as readers tend to link hop and soon get disorientated.
 Consider having a "next steps" section at the end of a topic with cross-references to useful material.
-This allows readers to progress through the material without distraction, and thenpursue additional information should they require it.
+This enables readers to progress through the material without distraction, and thenpursue additional information should they require it.

 External links should open in a new tab.
 This can be achieved by constructing links using `{target=_blank}`, as follows: